Quuppa Compatible Tag

 To trigger the DFU functionality on a tag, the tag must be rebooted in DFU mode.
 BlueUp Quuppa tags have a so-called bootloader firmware, that can be run to perform the firmware update procedure.
 There are 2 ways to reboot a BlueUp Quuppa tag in DFU mode:

-1. with a long-press on the button (>10 sec)
+1. with a long-press on the button (>10 sec), supported only on firmware version greater or equal v4.5

 2. sending a request to the tag using QPE (Quuppa Positioning Engine)